rainbow-me/rainbowkit/.changeset/nasty-months-provide.md

 "example": patch
 ---

-Added `useRefetchBalance` hook to support realtime balance updates in rainbowkit.
-The hook should be called upon a successful transaction like.
+Added `useRefetchBalance` hook to support realtime balance in rainbowkit.
+The returned hook function should be called upon a successful transaction.

 Example usage: